rob-foulkrod/real-estate-index-for-search-service/README.md

 Security and Resources: Projects inherit security settings and shared resource access from the hub.
 ### Best Practices
 Organize Work: Use projects to organize work, isolate data, and restrict access as needed.
 Preconfigure Resources: Set up connections to shared resources within the hub for easy access.
-For SFI purposes, we are going to have the following roles: Search Index contributor, search index data contributor, Troubleshooting
+For SFI purposes, we are going to have the following roles: Search Index contributor, search index data contributor, Storage blob data reader, and a managed identity of Azure AI administrator for the ML service to the AI foundry hub.

+### Troubleshooting
 If you encounter any issues, refer to the Azure AI Foundry documentation for detailed troubleshooting steps.